SolidOS/solidos/documentation/auth-upgrade-to-use-DPoP.md

 The fact that you could before, login to domainA and get redirected to domainB was quite debatable a security gap.
 However, the fact that you cannot do that anymore is restrictive for some use cases.
 You are invited to read further about it [here](https://github.com/inrupt/solid-client-authn-js/issues/1473#issuecomment-908202681).
 Workarounds and hacks are welcome to be reported, let us know on <https://gitter.im/solid/solidos> gitter channel is you found any.
 Do handle with care.

+## How does this effect other developer?

+All previous Solid Apps should be updated to be able to work with the current Solid Server.
+This effort is recorded in [this ticket](https://github.com/solid/team/issues/19).
+The ticket also shows further examples how to upgrade and which Apps are affected.